 Nathan Emerick was born on Feb.
 15, 1824 and grew up on a farm in Gladdens, Somerset County, PA, the son of Jonathan and Rachel (Sturtz) Emerick Sr.

-He never married and spent his life in Southampton Township as a farmer.
+He never married and spent his life in the Gladdens/Southampton Township area, toiling as a farmer.

 In 1870, he resided with his parents, and in 1880 lived with them under the roof of his married younger brother Lafayette.